ocupop/4p-website/src/_posts/2024-08-14-a-changing-landscape-regenerative-agriculture.md

 In 2023 they were verified through Savory’s Ecological Outcome Verification program giving them the data to continue to regenerate the land and build soil health.
 The Robinia Institue, a Savory Institute hub, located in Wingina, VA will continue to monitor Kinloch Farm’s land health.
 Find out more about Kinloch Farms regenerative practices on their website: [kinlochfarm.com/regenerative-management](https://kinlochfarm.com/regenerative-management/){: target="_blank" rel="noopener"}.

 In the 4P Foods shop, you can find Kinloch Farm’s [regeneratively raised beef](https://shop.4pfoods.com/summary.php?go=products&amp;search_substring=kinloch){: target="_blank" rel="noopener"} and their convenient frozen meals made using quality ingredients.

+## What is Ecological Outcome Verified?

+From the Savory Institute, [Ecological Outcome Verified](https://savory.global/eov/){: target="_blank" rel="noopener"} (EOV) provides a holistic assessment of ecosystem health.
+EOV works on two time scales: annually and every five years.
+So, it is time consuming and a commitment to achieve this verification.
+Every year an EOV monitor comes out and assesses qualitative aboveground indicators like bare ground and biodiversity.
+Then at the five year mark, plant diversity metrics, water infiltration, and soil data are collected.
+Soil samples tested for soil carbon and water-holding capacity.
+This data provides actionable insights that give farmers and ranchers the ability to promote regeneration year-over-year.

+# A Step Closer to Regenerative Management

+Archlynn Farm is changing the landscape in Charlotte County, Va.
+Archlynn Farm was able to cut their pesticide usage by 90% by partnering with Virginia Tech to implement new technology to disrupt the mating season of the Diamondback Moth.

+The Diamondback Moth is a destructive pest of brassicas vegetables.
+Larvae of the moth feed on the leaves of crops like Brussel sprouts and collard greens creating holes and reducing crop yield.
+Diamondback Moth populations also tend to develop resistance to insecticides, so innovative ways to manage this pest is needed.

+Enter mating disruption!
+This alternative pest control uses synthetic sex pheromone to prevent males moths from finding and mating with females.

+This Integrated Pest Management pilot is groundbreaking and has the potential to drastically reduce pesticide usage on brassicas vegetables, which is a huge win for sustainable farming practices and a step closer to regenerative management of these vegetables.

+[Learn more about the pilot here.](https://www.pubs.ext.vt.edu/content/dam/pubs_ext_vt_edu/ENTO/ento-571/ENTO-571.pdf){: target="_blank" rel="noopener"}